 Our arrangement with AT&T relates to a business unit that is included in YP Holdings, LLC that AT&T sold a majority stake in to a private equity third party in April 2012.
 Under our primary arrangement with YP, we generate revenues from our local leads platform to sell call advertising and /or search marketing packages through their existing sales channels, which are then fulfilled by us across our distribution network.
 We are paid account fees and agency fees for our products in the form of a percentage of the cost of every call or click delivered to their advertisers.
 In the second quarter of 2010, we signed an extension of our arrangement with YP through June 30, 2015 that includes certain provisions for new advertiser accounts and contemplated the migration of several thousand existing advertiser accounts.
-In July 2013, we amended our arrangement with YP which lowered certain agency fees beginning July 1, 2013 through the end of the term.
+In July 2013, we amended our arrangement with YP, which lowered certain agency fees beginning July 1, 2013 through the end of the term.
 We also extended a separate pay-for-call relationship through June 2015.
 To the extent our revenues from large national advertisers grow at a faster rate than from YP small business accounts, our revenues from YP as a percentage of our total revenue may decrease.
 Additionally, YP's small business account base from their traditional business has declined, and to the extent declines occur in their business or to the extent YP decreases the number of new advertiser accounts with us, it may result in fewer small business accounts and related revenues on our platform.
 There can be no assurance that our business with them in the future will continue at or near current levels.
-YP accounted for 26% and 21% of total revenues during the three months ended March 31, 2013 and 2014, respectively.
-Our arrangement with Allstate Insurance Company ("Allstate") is for call advertising services which accounted for 10% and 34% of total revenues during the three months ended March 31, 2013 and 2014, respectively.
+YP accounted for 24% and 22% of total revenues during the three months ended June 30, 2013 and 2014, respectively.
 Our primary arrangement with Allstate in 2014 is for pay-for-call services within our Call Marketplace whereby we charge an agreed-upon price for qualified calls or leads from our network.
 Allstate's budgeted spend amounts are generally higher in the first half of the year compared to the latter part of the year.
 There can be no assurance that our business with YP and Allstate in the future will continue at or near current levels.